shonphilip7/transit-app-frontend/README.md

 3. docker build -t sample-ionic-transit-app .
 4. docker run -p 8100:80 sample-ionic-transit-app
 <p>
   Once the frontend container is running, browse to http://localhost:8100/ to get to the login page.
 Create an account by clicking on the Register button and then login with the credentials.
-The app uses the default tabs template where tab 1 shows the arrivak times for Vytilla station and tab 2 shows route map.
+The app uses the default tabs template where tab 1 shows the arrival times for Vytilla station and tab 2 shows route map.
 </p>